 Manitoba Egg Farmers Give Back

 By giving back, we feel it helps make our communities stronger.
-Each year, MEF proudly supports over 200 different groups and organizations, some of them are:
+Each year, MEF proudly supports over 200 different groups and organizations, including:

 Pictured: MEF Director Doug Pauls presents award to Esther and Jason Thiessen.